bimobject/docs/docs/documentation/settings/manage-team.md

 # Manage team

 The people who are allowed to view and edit all of your internal data are called _team members_.
-They make up your Eando X team.
+They make up your EandoX team.
 Members can be added and removed from your team on the `Manage Team` page, found in the left navigation menu.

 ## Invite users